 I want to congratulate you and help you in any way that I’m able.
 I am a Christian pastor, and although the church I lead is ‘inter-denominational’, I am ordained with the Calvary Chapel association.
 My Christian beliefs are the core of who I am.
 Due to this, I want to make very clear what you will get if you ask me to officiate your wedding.

 I always seek to know the couple and meet them way before they get to the altar.
-If the couple attends our church regularly, and call me their pastor, I will perform the ceremony, but will ask the couple to go through premarital counseling.
+If the couple attends our church regularly, and call me their pastor, I will perform the ceremony at no charge, but will ask the couple to go through premarital counseling.
 This is a great way for me to get to know the couple even better, as well as better prepare them for many of the struggles and challenges that married couples face.
 With divorce being so prevalent in our culture today, premarital counseling is something I insist upon if I am to officiate.
 It will give the couple a strong foundation, based on Scripture, on which to build their new family upon.
-If the couple doesn’t live nearby, and they do not call me their pastor, but want me to officiate their wedding, I will ask if they have a church home.
-I will also ask if they are willing to go to Christian premarital counseling with a pastor/counselor of their choice near their home, and to give that person’s contact information to me, so that I may speak with them.
-In both of these cases, when approved premarital counseling has been completed, the cost for my services is a simple “love-offering” (any amount that the couple agrees upon to be given as a ‘thank-you’ to the officiating pastor).
+If the couple doesn’t live nearby and do not call me their pastor, but want me to officiate their wedding, I will ask if they have a church home and a pastor.
+I will still require that they go to Christian premarital counseling with their pastor or a Christian counselor of their choice near where they live.
+I will require them to give that person’s contact information to me so that I may speak with them.
+In this case, when approved premarital counseling has been completed, the cost for my services is $250.
 All additional costs, if they were required (to cover gas to and from – if the wedding is taking place outside of Telluride, to cover hotel if needed, or any other traveling expenses, such as air-fare etc…), will need to be paid two weeks prior to the wedding.